Ficool

 "What was that?"
 Fenrir asked impatiently.

 Fena and Koria shared a nervous glance.
-One of them prayed desperately for a surrender and for her dearest friends life to be spared, suffering the consequences of the days events and everything that'd led up to this point afterward, so long as they could face it together, whilst the other was certain that there was one more twist left in this tale, ready to watch the girl who'd painted her world in colours she'd never even knew existed before claim the victory that she'd worked so hard to achieve.
+One of them prayed desperately for a surrender and for her dearest friends life to be spared, resigning to suffer the consequences of the days events and everything that'd led up to this point afterward, so long as they could face it together, whilst the other was certain that there was one more twist left in this tale, ready to watch the girl who'd painted her world in colours she'd never even knew existed before claim the victory that she'd worked so hard to achieve.

 Fenrir retracted his arm, pulling his sister in closer.
 "Say it.
 Speak it loud and true so that the people are under no doubts—end this silly game of yours now."